Sam-Varghese/NM_VisionaryTitans/Source/ML/accidentDetection.md

 **The YOLOv7 detection algorithm applied by my team can help us get an estimate of speed of each and every car on road, thus it's combination with ANPR (Automatic Number Plate Recognition) technology can help us in catching drivers who over-speed.**

 ### Drowsy Driving

+According to NHTSA, in [2017 91,000 crashes involved drowsy driving](https://www.nhtsa.gov/risky-driving/drowsy-driving).
+They also reported the following observations:

+- Occur most frequently between midnight and 6 a.m., or in the late afternoon.
+At both times of the day, people experience dips in their circadian rhythm—the human body’s internal clock that regulates sleep;
+- Often involve only a single driver (and no passengers) running off the road at a high rate of speed with no evidence of braking; and
+- Frequently occur on rural roads and highways.

+#### Detecting Drowsy Driving even before accidents occur